Navigating the World of Internships

 - Financial Income: Many organizations pay their interns.

 Your junior and senior years are the most desirable for gaining practical, hands-on experience.
 At this level of your education you have most likely completed some upper-division courses and have more skills to offer the employer.
-Some employers, however, are willing to start as early as your sophomore year.
+Some employers, however, are willing to start as early as your freshman or sophomore year.
 These early internships will be more exploratory in nature but will offer you the added advantage of doing multiple internships before you graduate.

 Some nationally recognized programs have opportunities specifically for graduates.
 And as a Master’s level candidate, you will often enjoy a competitive advantage in the internship job market, as you will have some advanced skills in your major.